Financial Support for Hispanic Students and the FAFSA and Oklahoma’s Promise Applications

 Must maintain a minimum 2.5 GPA in high school and stay out of trouble.

 Must complete high school courses that meet the State Regents' requirements for college admission, the eligibility requirements for Oklahoma's Promise and the requirements for the college preparatory/work-ready curriculum for Oklahoma high school graduation.
 Here is a link for the courses the Regents require you to take for Oklahoma' s Promise and for admission to Oklahoma Colleges on the website OK Start.org

 - A FAFSA application must be filed after each year you are in college to maintain your tuition payments.

 Tulsa Achieves is a funding program that provides up to 100 percent of tuition and fees to eligible Tulsa County residents who are graduating high school seniors and enroll at Tulsa Community College the fall after they graduate.
 The program pays for up to 63 college credit hours or up to three years of college, whichever comes first.
-Every high school graduate wi is a Legal Resident of the US living in Tulsa County, including public, private or home-schooled students, with a 2.0 GPA or higher grade point average is eligible.
+Every documented high school graduate wi is a Legal Resident of the US living in Tulsa County, including public, private or home-schooled students, with a 2.0 GPA or higher grade point average is eligible.

 There are other eligibility requirements you must meet to be accepted and to maintain your eligibility while you are going to TCC.
 You will see that that one of these requirements is filing a FAFSA when you apply for the program and each year to maintain your eligibility like the Oklahoma's Promise program and other scholarships and grants based on family income.